 Even though you will probably be happy with any of the favorite trees for planting in Houston, you do want to take a few steps to make sure you choose the ideal ones.
 Think about the amount of space you have on your property, both above ground and for the tree’s roots.
 Don’t forget to consider soil and watering requirements as well.
 If you want to ensure the trees you choose to plant thrive, opt for Houston native species and consult an arborist.

-In many cases, you may want the tree that you choose to grow quickly.
+In many cases, you may want trees for planting that you choose to grow quickly.
 This way, you can plant it when it is still young to minimize the effort involved, but still enjoy the benefits of a fully-grown tree within a short amount of time.